Dr Mattin Biglari

 Teaching

-I welcome any BA/MA dissertation projects relating to the following areas: history of the modern Middle East; global environmental history; energy history/humanities; global labour history; histories of capitalism; histories of science and technology; histories of development.
+I welcome any dissertation projects relating to the following areas: modern Middle East, especially decolonisation; global environmental history; energy history/humanities; global labour history; histories of capitalism/development; histories of science, technology and infrastructure; visual cultures, especially industrial film and photography; music and counterculture/decolonisation.

 Publications